• Skip to primary navigation

 These spicy walnut garlic noodles are different from Chinese spicy noodles recipe and hot and spicy noodles recipe because its not traditional in asian cuisine to fry nuts in oil before serving with these wheat noodles.

 In addition these wheat noodles are commonly used for You Po Mian (油泼面), which is when hot oil is poured over garlic, chilis and meat.
 However, I love using these wheat noodles because it holds the sauce so well!
 If it is hard to find the wheat noodles in your local Asian grocery store, you can also purchase mafadine pasta instead.
 Using the mafadine pasta, the dish will be similar to chili oil pasta, which is also very delicious.
+If you like pasta, try this Shrimp Carbonara Fettuccine.

 Ingredients you need for your spicy walnut garlic noodles: